calroc/Thun/docs/Compiling_Joy.rst

     529 .

-It's simple to write a function to emit this kind of crude "compiled" code.
+It’s simple to write a function to emit this kind of crude “compiled” code.

 .. code:: ipython2